Fat Butt and Pancake Head: Plot

 Affleck invites "Ms. Lopez" for a ride in his car.
 Cartman reluctantly agrees.
 Later "Ms. Lopez" lets Ben make out with her, then she performs oral sex on him.
 Cartman looks down, sees what "Ms. Lopez" (his hand) is doing, and, infuriated, departs the car quickly.
 The next morning Cartman awakes to find in his bed a naked Affleck, with "Ms. Lopez" announcing that they had made love all night and are getting married.

 The news of the wedding again angers the actual Jennifer Lopez as she attempts to kill "Ms. Lopez".
 Cartman runs.
 On a bridge, Jennifer Lopez, the police, Ben Affleck, the people from the recording company, Kyle, Kenny and Stan catch up with Cartman and "Ms. Lopez".
 Everyone (except the boys) starts to argue about "Ms. Lopez".
 "Ms. Lopez" screams for everyone to be quiet.
 Cartman removes her hair and "Ms. Lopez", in a male voice, makes the confession that her real name is Mitch Conner, a con man who has been moving around from town to town.
 Conner apologizes to Ben for playing with his heart and states that he will die because he has recently consumed a cyanide pill.
 Conner then "dies" (Cartman makes it look like he "flutters away" into the wind), and everyone goes away except for the boys.

 Kyle then asks Cartman to explain Mitch Conner.
 Cartman says, "Look, I don't care what you guys believe.
 But with all the crazy stuff that goes on in this town, isn't it possible, just possible, that something I don't understand happened here?"
 When Kyle admits that it's possible, Cartman starts singing, "Ha ha ha ha haa haa!
-I got you, kinda!
-I got you, kinda!", much to Kyle's dismay.
+I got you guys, kinda!
+I got you guys, kinda!", much to Kyle's dismay.
 The episode ends with Jennifer Lopez working at a La Taco restaurant while on probation.
 She complains she had six platinum records and starred in five Hollywood movies.
 The Mexican worker next to her responds, "Yeah, me too."

+Production

+The episode stemmed from two ideas; during a writer's retreat they had the idea to give Cartman a hand puppet, the final product of which was inspired from a Spanish puppeteer.
+The pair also wanted to make an episode making fun of Jennifer Lopez and Ben Affleck.
+The latter part of the title refers to Affleck's perceived "flat head" according to Parker and Stone.